Undergraduate Course

 • You will use our fantastic new aquatic biology research aquaria and research laboratories.

-• We are ranked 10th for biosciences for overall positivity score (National Student Survey 2023, English Broad Discipline Institutions).
+• We are ranked 1st in the UK for biology (The Mail University Guide 2025) and 7th for biology (non-specific) for overall positivity score (National Student Survey 2024, English broad-discipline higher education institutions).

 Study abroad